avj2352/jotdown_rust_cli/release/README.md

 - jd undo 1                                      Revert #1 to pending ...✅
 - jd mv 1 42                                     Change the id of given todo ...✅
 - jd rm 1                                        Remove #1 item ...✅
-- jd clear                                       Destroy all todo items
+- jd clear                                       Destroy all todo items ...✅
-- jd clear --done                                Destroy all completed todo items
+- jd clear --done                                Destroy all completed todo items ...✅
-- jd sort "@important @high"                     Sort Todos in the order of their tags as mentioned
+- jd sort "@important @high"                     Sort Todos in the order of their tags as mentioned ...✅

+### release 1.2.0 (Introducing Tasks)
 - jd ls @tag                                     Print todo items containing "@tag"
 - jd ls ~@tag                                    Print todo items not containing "@tag"

-### release 1.2.0 (Introducing Tasks)
+- jd update --t 5 "New sentence @week"           Edit todo #5 with new sentence
 - jd ls                                          Print all pending todo items with their respective tasks (if any)
 - jd add -t 1 Get out of the house               Create a new task for todo item 1
 - jd check 1.1                                   Mark task #1 as completed on todo #1